jerzygangi/forklift/README.md

 ## What can Forklift do?
 ### Move data around
 A common ETL task is to move data between stores your warehouse or lake.
-HDFS, Redshift, PostgreSQL, S3, CSV/TSV, and Parquet are all natively supported.
+HDFS, Redshift, SparkSQL, PostgreSQL, S3, CSV/TSV, and Parquet are all natively supported.
 Watch how easy Forklift.move() makes it to *Move Data*:

 ```python
 # Let's move some data from Redshift into HDFS